tmoosting/BoxyMess/README.md

 # BoxyMess

-A sound-space concept full of messy boxes and the messy sounds they create.
+A sound-space concept full of messy boxes and their messy sounds.

 ### Requirements